Xubuntu/wiki.xubuntu.org/Xubuntu-Git-Workflow.md

 ## Managing Launchpad Projects

-At the time of writing (May 2018), Launchpad does not have full support for git for it\'s project management features.
+At the time of writing (May 2018), Launchpad does not have full support for git for its project management features.
 The following features are not fully implemented.
 There are ways to work around some of these shortcomings, as described below.

 ### Linking Series to Git Branches